Regional 2 North West: League table

+Green background is the promotion place.
+Pink background are the relegation places.
+Updated: 24 September 2025 Source:

 2023–24

 Participating teams and locations

 Departing were Anselmians, who were promoted to Regional 1 North West while Broughton Park and Wilmslow were relegated to Counties 1 ADM Lancashire & Cheshire.
 Glossop (9th) and Rochdale (4th) went on a level transfer to Regional 2 North East.

 Joining were Burnage and Kirby Lonsdale, relegated from Regional 1 North West, and Liverpool St Helens promoted from Counties 1 ADM Lancashire & Cheshire.
 Also coming in were Crewe & Nantwich and Whitchurch, both on a level transfer from Regional 2 West Midlands.